 It is important know that CERPs are intended for those who have already earned their IBCLC certification and will be recertifying.

 IBCLCs must recertify every 5 years.
-Currently, you have the option to recertify by exam or by CERPs at your 5-year mark, but you must take the exam at the 10-year mark.
+Currently, you have the option to recertify by exam or by CERPs at your 5-year mark.

-IBCLCs recertifying either by exam or CERPS in 2021 and going forward must accrue 250 hours of practice in lactation consulting.
+IBCLCs recertifying either by exam or CERPS must accrue 250 hours of practice in lactation consulting.
 They must also have basic life support education in each 5-year recertification cycle.